 The graveyard was built during the days of the Lodi dynasty, which lasted from 1451 to 1526.
 Forty-nine hijra are buried beneath the white tombs that fill the cemetery.
 The larger, ornate monument is said to honor a eunuch named Miyan Saheb.

 In the past, hijras were held with high regard.
-Sacred Hindu texts like the Kama Sutra honor them, and they held important, influential positions in the courts of the 16th-century Mughal Empire.
-However, the hijra community faced discrimination for decades under British colonization.
+Sacred Hindu texts like the Kama Sutra honor them, and many hijras held important, influential positions in the courts of the 16th-century Mughal Empire.
+However, the hijra community faced discrimination for decades under British colonial rule.
 Now, though third gender individuals are legally recognized in India, they continue to face discrimination and violence.

 The Hijras of Turkman Gate have held custody of the sanctuary for over a century, though there are no new burials at the site.
 On religious days, they visit to celebrate and give food to the poor.
 On most days, however, the space has an isolated, almost forgotten feel to it.